ericprice3678/cloudops-docker-training/session1-docker-basic-usage/synopsis.md

     - This will show whatever the console would output in foreground mode.
     - You can do this with a name instead of the container ID if desired.
 6. You can also use `docker exec` to execute commands on a running container.
-    - e.g. run `docker exec -it my-nginx-container bash` to open an interactive bash shell on the container.
+    - e.g. run `docker exec -it $Container_ID bash` to open an interactive bash shell on the container.
+7. Kill your container with `docker kill`

 ### 4. Run an nginx container with volume mapping